 Located in Peoria, Illinois, OSF Children’s Hospital is a 136-bed, full service children’s hospital.
 With more than 140 specialists representing more than 40 subspecialties, the hospital provides the highest level of care for newborns to young adults with common and complex medical conditions.
 For patients that require continued care into adulthood, we offer formalized transition programs.

-The hospital is making specialized care more accessible to patients by offering 17 satellite clinics throughout central and northern Illinois, focusing on specialties like congenital heart, general surgery, hematology/oncology and more.
+The hospital is making specialized care more accessible to patients by offering 17 clinics throughout central and northern Illinois, focusing on specialties like congenital heart, general surgery, hematology/oncology and more.

 OSF Children’s Hospital has been nationally ranked by U.S. News & World Report for its urology and neonatology programs.
 The Neonatal Intensive Care Unit (NICU) also offers a Small Baby Unit – one of the first in Illinois – caring for babies born before 30 weeks gestation.

 In collaboration with St. Jude Children’s Research Hospital in Memphis, Tennessee, OSF Children’s Hospital offers the Jim & Trudy Maloof St. Jude Midwest Affiliate Clinic, providing the same level of cancer and blood-disorder treatments as one of the leading children’s cancer centers.

 - State-designated Level I Pediatric Trauma Center – the highest level of care available